plone-it/collective.italiandocumentation/source/other-doc/zodb-manual/documentation/guide/prog-zodb.rst

 structured, making it easy to find all the instances of the class being modified.
-For example, if all :class:`User` objects can be found inside a single dictionary or BTree, then it would be a simple matter to loop over every :class:`User` instance with a :keyword:`for` statement.
+For example, if all :class:`User` objects can be found inside a single dictionary or BTree, then it would be a simple matter to loop over every :class:`User` instance with a *for* statement.
 This is more difficult if your object graph is less structured; if :class:`User` objects can be found as attributes of any number of different class instances, then there's no longer any easy way to find them all, short of writing a generalized object traversal